Homemade Crepes need just a few ingredients (you probably already have on hand) and are really easy to make with no special tools!

 - Mozzarella Cheese, Basil & tomatoes

-- Our Favorite Berry Smoothie – delicious with strawberry crepes!
+- Our Favorite Berry Smoothie – great with crepes

 Homemade Crepes Recipe